MartinRovang/nnUNet_MedSeg/README.md

 # Welcome to the nnUNet_MedSeg

-This code will help people to use the [nnUNetv2](https://github.com/MIC-DKFZ/nnUNet) model more easily.
+This script will help people to use the [nnUNetv2](https://github.com/MIC-DKFZ/nnUNet) model more easily.

+# What is this script made for?